-Our data center, located in Minsk, Belarus, is highly reliable and secure.
+Our data center, located in eastern Europe, is highly reliable and secure.
 However, we set up additional infrastructure facilities (data center) in Prague, Czech Republic, to enhance business continuity.
 Therefore, our company is well-positioned to adapt flexibly to potential threats and hand over critical tasks to secure locations should the need arise.

-We have development centers in several different countries, including our centers in the Czech Republic, Belarus, Slovakia, and Bulgaria, with expanding development centers in Poland, Kazakhstan, Georgia, and Lithuania.
-This ensures that crises like the Russia-Ukraine conflict and other global conflicts won’t disrupt and block communication, growth, and development.
+We have development centers in several different countries, including our centers in the Czech Republic, Slovakia, and Bulgaria, with expanding development centers in Poland, Kazakhstan, Georgia, and Lithuania.
+This ensures that crises, as in Ukraine, and other global conflicts won’t disrupt and block communication, growth, and development.
 In addition, our network of development centers in eight different countries allows for employee relocation as needed.

 As part of our business continuity plan, we shift skilled resources to secure locations, acting as extensions of the local teams.
 Key specialists are also relocated as needed, depending on the situation.